daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 );
 ```

-Your output should display a similar one to mine
+Your output should display something similar to mine.

 ![screenshoot of creating a database](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_5.jpg)